Sign in, and sanitise hands. If you are sick, stay home.

 Forsyth Barr, Arts Council Nelson and Nelson Clay week are sponsoring an awards show Pushing Clay Uphill at the Refinery Art Space in Nelson.
 The call is for original artworks that push boundaries and challenge the norm.
 Works must feature clay as the primary medium.
 Works can be 2D or 3D.

-The Forsyth Barr Contemporary Ceramics Award is a cash prize of $8000.
+The Forsyth Barr Contemporary Ceramics Award has a cash prize of $8000.